open-metadata/docs-collate/content/connectors/database/bigquery/yaml.md

 {% /codeInfo %}

-{% partial file="/connectors/yaml/database/source-config-def.md" /%}
+{% partial file="/v1.5/connectors/yaml/database/source-config-def.md" /%}

-{% partial file="/connectors/yaml/ingestion-sink-def.md" /%}
+{% partial file="/v1.5/connectors/yaml/ingestion-sink-def.md" /%}

-{% partial file="/connectors/yaml/workflow-config-def.md" /%}
+{% partial file="/v1.5/connectors/yaml/workflow-config-def.md" /%}

 #### Advanced Configuration

 {% codeInfo srNumber=2 %}

-**Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Athena during the connection.
+**Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to database during the connection.
 These details must be added as Key-Value pairs.

 {% /codeInfo %}

 {% codeInfo srNumber=3 %}

-**Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to Athena during the connection.
+**Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to database during the connection.
 These details must be added as Key-Value pairs.

 - In case you are using Single-Sign-On (SSO) for authentication, add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "sso_login_url"`